 10 Easy Elements of A Hardworking Kitchen

 While Rachel and I were finishing up a couple of kitchens recently, a question was posed to us — what are the most important elements to a hardworking kitchen?
-There are a lot of elements that would require structural or appliance changes, but here are some that you can add quickly with just a few steps:
+There are a lot of elements that would require structural or appliance changes.
+Here are some that you can add quickly with just a few steps:

 1) Bottles of oil and salts near the stove top

-If you live with a cook or watch one on TV, there’s that magical moment when they reach for the worn pepper grinder or a pinch of salt.
-Sometimes they grab an oil bottle to start a sauté on the stovetop or to finish a salad or pasta dish.
+If you live with a cook or watch one on TV, there’s always moment when they reach for the worn pepper grinder or a pinch of salt.
+Sometimes they grab an oil bottle to start a sauté or to finish a salad or pasta dish.
 It’s nice to have these regularly used condiments handy nearby.

 Try not to store them directly behind or above the stovetop.
 Everything that close to a heat source will literally cook as you cook your meal.
 All spices should be moved off to the side in a cool and dry place for longevity.
 Heat rises so choose a spot either to the left or right of the rising heat.

 2) Lots of task lighting for prep and entertaining

 One of the worst issues with older kitchens is the lack of light.
 Natural light is great to have, but when we entertain in the evening, we need task lighting as well.
 Add can or pot lights if possible throughout the task areas.
 Under counter lighting can be added after the kitchen cabinets are installed as well.
 By specifically lighting areas, you will also create ambiance and help yourself to see what you are doing.